 2. With free credits

-If you do not have a Billing Project that you can use, but you are still eligible for free credits, the pop-up you see upon trying to access data will prompt you to activate your free credit account:
+If you don't have a Billing Project you can use, but you are still eligible for free credits, the pop-up will prompt you to activate your free credit account:

 3. With a new Billing Project